-The PSOE presents itself as a victim of Santos Cerdán and Leire Díez: "Pharisees, opportunists and resentful"
+The PSOE presents itself as a victim of Santos Cerdán and Leire Díez: "Phonies, opportunists and resentful"

 The judge sees indications that the 'plot' would be protected by the party apparatus

-Barcelona"A sum of individual behaviors by impostors, opportunists, and resentful people who have used the name of the PSOE in vain and falsely, much to the PSOE's regret".
+Barcelona"A sum of individual behaviors by fake people, opportunists, and resentful individuals who have used the name of the PSOE in vain and falsely, much to the PSOE's regret."
 The phrase, written on X by the socialists' organization secretary, Rebeca Torró, summarizes the defense strategy the party has activated to distance itself from the plot that was operating from its headquarters on Ferraz street.
-The PSOE no longer denies that an organized group might have existed that was dedicated to trying to obtain information from investigations, police officers, judges, and prosecutors to pressure them.
-"The summary known today reveals a sum of intolerable behaviors by people who falsely and in vain used the name of the PSOE to benefit themselves or defend dark interests", published, also this Wednesday, the party's official account.
+The PSOE no longer denies that an organized group might have existed that was dedicated to trying to obtain information from investigations, police, judges, and prosecutors to pressure them.
+"The summary known today reveals a sum of intolerable behaviors by people who falsely and vainly used the name of the PSOE to benefit themselves or defend dark interests," published, also this Wednesday, the party's official account.
 What the socialist leadership fully rejects is that they were behind it, as, on the other hand, the investigating judge of the National Court, Santiago Pedraz, does suspect.
-In fact, the intention of the group allegedly led by Santos Cerdán and Leire Díez was precisely to deactivate the judicial cases against the PSOE.
+In fact, the intention of the group allegedly led by Santos Cerdán and Leire Díez was precisely to deactivate the judicial proceedings against the PSOE.

-In any case, the PSOE is beginning to publicly assume that there were those within the party who were orchestrating dark operations.
+In any case, the PSOE is beginning to publicly assume that within the party there were those who were cooking up dark operations.
 An attitude that contrasts with the one adopted when the judicial investigation into Leire Díez first broke out, a year ago.
 At that time, the PSOE downplayed her role in the party and defined her as "just another militant".

 Internal peace?

-Despite the proliferation of legal cases surrounding the PSOE and Pedro Sánchez, the internal voices that have cried out are few and little representative of the socialist power structures.
-The only baron who is calling for immediate general elections to be convened is the president of Castilla - La Mancha and usual critic, Emiliano García Page.
-However, there are some voices from the membership calling for changes.
-For now, they are a minority and are making themselves heard through, for example, former ministers Ramón Jáuregui and Jordi Sevilla.
-This Thursday, a new group has been presented, signed by various grassroots socialist militants such as Laura López Mendizábal, Aritz Duran, and Carmen Fernández de Castro, which calls for elections to be convened before the end of the year, that Pedro Sánchez does not run again, and that the party convene an extraordinary federal congress.
+Despite the proliferation of legal cases surrounding the PSOE and Pedro Sánchez, the internal voices that have cried out are few and not very representative of the socialist power structures.
+The only baron calling for immediate general elections is the president of Castilla - La Mancha and usual critic, Emiliano García Page.
+However, there are some voices within the membership demanding changes.
+For now, they are a minority and are heard through, for example, former ministers Ramón Jáuregui and Jordi Sevilla.
+This Thursday, a new group has been presented, signed by various grassroots socialist militants such as Laura López Mendizábal, Aritz Duran, or Carmen Fernández de Castro, which calls for elections to be called before the end of the year, for Pedro Sánchez not to run again, and for the party to call an extraordinary federal congress.